vignettes/biodivMapR_02.Rmd

 Model inversion may require fine tuning of the training set in order to get optimal estimation of vegetation biophysical properties.
 Generic parameterization may lead to suboptimal estimations, with possible saturation.

-As describe above, several procedures can be applied in order to
+As describe above, several procedures can be considered to produce

 The authors of this package currently do not have firm recommendations.
 Users should test, explore and compare resulting spectral diversity metrics to ecological information obtained from ground observations.

-We consider spectral indices as a good trade-off when using Sentinel-2 data, given the straightforward computation and the possibility to relate these spectral indices to specific spectral domains and to vegetation properties, or groups of vegetation properties.
+We consider spectral indices as an acceptable trade-off when using Sentinel-2 data, given the straightforward computation and the possibility to relate these spectral indices to specific spectral domains and to vegetation properties, or groups of vegetation properties.

 Please contact the authors of this package if in need for additional information.